How Small Can 6G Reason? Scaling Tiny-to-Small Language Models for AI-Native Networks: Methodology

 \subsubsection{Ultra-Compact Regime ($\le$350M Parameters)}

 \paragraph{SmolLM2-135M} SmolLM2-135M \cite{allal2025smollm2} represents the extreme edge-deployable regime.
 Despite its compact size, the model is trained on approximately two trillion tokens using a diversified corpus that includes educational data, code repositories, and curated high-quality text sources.
-Instruction alignment is achieved via supervised fine-tuning followed by Direct Preference Optimization, improving robustness under structured prompts.
-This model provides a lower bound on semantic reasoning capability under strict parameter and memory constraints.

 \paragraph{Granite-4.0-350M} Granite-350M \cite{granite2025} is a lightweight, instruction-tuned model developed by IBM and derived from a base checkpoint via supervised instruction tuning, reinforcement learning, and model merging.
-It is explicitly designed for on-device deployment and domain adaptation with limited computational overhead.
-Its inclusion allows examination of alignment-enhanced dense Transformers at the sub-500M scale.